-Headquartered in Camden, Camden National (CAC) is a Finance stock that has seen a price change of 30.4% so far this year.
-Currently paying a dividend of $2.63 per share, the company has a dividend yield of 33%.
-In comparison, the Banks - Northeast industry's yield is 20.88%, while the S&P 500's yield is 0.3%.
+Based in Camden, Camden National (CAC) is in the Finance sector, and so far this year, shares have seen a price change of 4.49%.
+The bank is paying out a dividend of $0.3 per share at the moment, with a dividend yield of 2.73% compared to the Banks - Northeast industry's yield of 1.52% and the S&P 500's yield of 1.77%.

-Taking a look at the company's dividend growth, its current annualized dividend of $2.63 is up 7.4% from last year.
-In the past five-year period, Camden National has increased its dividend 8.70 times on a year-over-year basis for an average annual increase of 3%.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.20 is up 30.4% from last year.
+Over the last 5 years, Camden National has increased its dividend 3 times on a year-over-year basis for an average annual increase of 7.35%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Camden National's current payout ratio is 8.09%, meaning it paid out 8.09% of its trailing 12-month EPS as dividend.
+Right now, Camden National's payout ratio is 34%, which means it paid out 34% of its trailing 12-month EPS as dividend.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, CAC presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Camden National Corporation (CAC) : Free Stock Analysis Report